Open Source Summit India

 Kate Stewart works with the safety, security and license compliance communities to advance the adoption of best practices into embedded open source projects.
 She has launched the ELISA and Zephyr Projects, as well as supporting other embedded projects.
 With more than 30 years of experience in the software industry, she has held a variety of roles in software development, architecture, and product management, primarily in the tooling and embedded ecosystem working with international teams.

-• Kerim Satirli headshot
+• Kiruthika Varadarajan headshot

 • Matthew Crawford headshot